mui/material-ui/docs/src/pages/customization/breakpoints/breakpoints.md

 ### `withWidth([options]) => higher-order component`

-Inject a `width` property.
+Inject a `width` prop.
 It does not modify the component passed to it; instead, it returns a new component.
-This `width` breakpoint property match the current screen width.
+This `width` breakpoint prop matches the current screen width.
 It can be one of the following breakpoints:

 ```ts